ddspog/latex-cvplasmati/README.md

 \end{cvdoc}%
 ```

 The *testinfo.json* must contain the fields used on cvinfo.sty file (check [cvinfo](https://github.com/ddspog/latex-cvinfo) for more information).
 Call each environment if you want that type of section to be added on your resume.
-Also when importing **cvplasmati** choose your language: EN of PT.
+Also when importing **cvplasmati** choose your language: EN or PT.

 ## Contribution